National Archives History Office Internship Program

 All internship applicants must be U.S. Citizens.
 Applicants must also be currently enrolled and in good standing in an accredited College or University.
 Preference is given to scholars currently enrolled in graduate-level programs related to history, public history, or archival studies and upper-level undergraduate students majoring in history or related fields requiring strong research and writing skills.

 Internships are unpaid and housing is not provided.
-A security clearance is required.
-In order to obtain a security clearance, all selected candidates must pass a background check.
+A background investigation is required.